15 Types of Bees in Missouri

 These tubes can be up to six inches long and are made from mud, leaves, and grasses.
 The boxes will also contain pollen, nectar, honey, and an egg cell, with larvae hatching every few days.

-There are two types of Polyester types of bees in Missouri: the genus Augochlora, which includes A. imitatrix, and Augochlorella Vernalis, which provides for A. bimaculata Vernalis.
+Missouri has two types of Polyester bees: the genus Augochlora, which includes A. imitatrix, and Augochlorella Vernalis, which provides for A. bimaculata Vernalis.

-Of the 15 types of bees in Missouri, Masked Bees are the most diverse.
+Masked Bees are the most diverse of Missouri’s 15 types of bees.
 These bees can be found throughout the state and live in various habitats.

 They often nest underground and are essential pollinators for many plant species.